redhousestudio/redhousestudio.github.io/index.md

 studio_section_text: >
   <p>My RedHouse studio is a 'performance studio'.
 It’s an intimate place, where musical ideas can be captured without the flow being interrupted.
 Everybody is together in the same room, working on the same thing.</p>
   <p>And yes: I do have Phase-Linear-Monitoring, and a fancy Millennia pre-amp too.
 Plus: loads of  instruments and other musical toys available to play around with.
-I envisioned that a recording artist needs a place that basically sounds good, where they feel comfortable, guided by a guy that knows how to work all the buttons and faders.</p>
+I envisioned that a recording artist needs a place that sounds good, where they feel comfortable, and a guy that knows how to work all the buttons and faders.</p>
   <p>Based in Amsterdam, the Netherlands.</p>